Kmaksym1/rsschool-cv/cv.md

 * About Me
   *  I'm 33 year old.
 I'm married and have doughter.
   Love to travel.
 Love sport.
   My goal is to gain knowledge in the field of front-end development.
+I'm 33 year old.
+I'm married and have doughter.
+  Love to travel.
+Love sport.
+  My goal is to gain knowledge in the field of front-end development.

 * Languages